foxbenjaminfox/velocipede/README.md

 </details>

 Other features:
 - By default, `velocipede` allows cycling through `true`/`false`.
-You can add othre wordlists as appropriate.
+You can add other wordlists as appropriate.
 - Velocipede does it's best to preserve the case of the words as you cycle through them.
   For instance, `true => false`, `True => False`, and `TRUE => FALSE`.